SWEG-2016EC-Batch/Kronos/ETS1260_Selamawit_Namssi/miles.md

 <pre>
 BEGIN
-    DECLARE tankcapacity AS DOUBLE
+    declare tankcapacity AS double
-    DECLARE milespergallon AS DOUBLE
+    declare milespergallon AS double
-    DECLARE totaldistance AS DOUBLE
+    declare totaldistance AS double

-    OUTPUT "Enter the capacity of the fuel tank in gallons: " INPUT tankcapacity
+    output "Enter the capacity of the fuel tank in gallons: " input tankcapacity

-    OUTPUT "Enter the miles per gallon the automobile can drive: " INPUT milespergallon
+    output "Enter the miles per gallon the automobile can drive: " input milespergallon

     totaldistance = tankcapacity * milespergallon
-    OUTPUT "The automobile can be driven " + totaldistance + " miles without refueling."
+    output "The automobile can be driven " + totaldistance + " miles without refueling."
 END
 </pre>